King-Remy/AI_SmartHome/README.md

-# Deploy tflite Object Detection model on Raspberry Pi4 with PYQT
+# Deploy tflite Object Detection model on Raspberry Pi4 and integrating Adafruit Cloud

 This is the code repository of human Detection module to perform real-time human detection using [TensorFlor Lite](https://www.tensorflow.org/lite), images streamed from a web camera and running on Edge device of Raspberry Pi to actuate a fan.
 It draws a bounding box around each detected object in the camera preview (when a person score is detected as 1 or above) and pushes detected people and the temperature to [Adafruit Cloud](https://www.adafruit.com/).
 To get started, you will have to download the example files.